Emergence of singularities from decoherence: Quantum catastrophes: Dynamics with decoherence

 Decoherence is known to smooth rapidly oscillating terms in Sch\"{o}dinger dynamics \cite{Kosloff2013}.
 In Fig.\ \ref{fig:time slice comparing classical quantized decoherence3} we see that as $D$ is increased the oscillations are progressively damped out and in this sense the system becomes more classical.
-However, we also see that the caustic peaks are softened too, signalling a departure from the classical result.
-By contrast, increasing $N$ increases the sharpness of the caustics increasing the similarity with the classical distribution.
-These observations are quantified in Fig.\ \ref{fig:widths of caustics} where the width of the caustic is found to increase linearly with $D$ and decrease as a fractional power law with $N$.
-Furthermore, if the root mean square of the difference between the quantized probability distribution and the classical one is computed one find that this also decreases as a power law in $N$ (see Supplementary Material \ref{app:quantifying classicality}).
-This suggests that the required limit for classicality is $D \rightarrow 0$ and $N \rightarrow \infty$ but such that $D \times N$ is always finite.
+However, we also see that the caustic peaks are softened too, signalling a departure from the naive classical result given by the TWA.
+By contrast, increasing $N$ increases the sharpness of the caustics, increasing the similarity to the classical distribution.
+These observations are quantified in Fig.\ \ref{fig:widths of caustics}, where the width of the caustic is found to increase linearly with $D$ and decrease as a fractional power law with $N$.
+Furthermore, if the root mean square of the difference between the quantized probability distribution and the classical one is computed, one finds that this also decreases as a power law in $N$ (see Appendix \ref{app:quantifying classicality}).
+This suggests that the required limit for classicality, if defined as the TWA distribution, is $D \rightarrow 0$ and $N \rightarrow \infty$ but such that $D \times N^{\gamma}$ is always finite, where $\gamma$ is some exponent.

 Another interesting limit is the long-time limit for fixed $D$ and $N$.
-In this case the density matrix becomes diagonal and the probability distribution tends to a steady state which is flat (see Supplementary Material \ref{app:D1-steady-derivation})
+In this case the density matrix becomes diagonal and the probability distribution tends to a steady state that is flat (see Appendix \ref{app:D1-steady-derivation})

-This behavior can be seen in Fig.\ \ref{fig:diag-rho-evolution-D1 v5} where we see the caustics gradually dissipate.
+corresponding to an equal probability of occupying any Fock state.
+This behavior can be seen in Fig.\ \ref{fig:Classical-trajectories-MF-normal-and-tilt-v2}(c) where the caustics gradually blur out and dissipate over time.

-The authors of Reference \cite{Javanainen2013} also consider a BJJ but with a slightly different measurement scheme and dynamics.
-They shed light on the effect of decoherence by deriving an equation of motion for the Wigner quasiprobability distribution and showing that the decoherence produces terms that give rise to diffusion with $D$ playing the role of a diffusion constant.
-The origin of the diffusion is quantum noise introduced by the measurement backaction.
-Considering instead the time evolution of the Glauber-Surdashan $P$ distribution in phase space, which has the slight advantage of always being positive if the quantum system has a classical analogue, we obtain the equation (see Supplementary Material \ref{app:FokkerPlanck})